tomjridge/tjr_pcache/README.md

 There are two libraries: `tjr_pcache` for the core library, and `tjr_pcache_example` for the example.

-There is an executable `run_dmap_example.exe` .
+There is an executable `run_pcache_example.exe` .
 See the Makefile for how to run.

 ## Quick links